Clifford-Yen/HerculesDoc/source/rst/input/material.rst

 ..     * Type:
 ..     * Description:

-.. ``monitor_file`` (Confirmation needed)
-..     * Type: Path
-..     * Description: The path to a text file in which Hercules would write information as it runs for users to monitor jobs.

-.. ``planes_input_file``
-..     * Type: Path
-..     * Description: The path to plane input file (The input file itself).
-This should not be necessary and it will be deprecated in the future.

 One-dimensional layered profile
 ===============================

 ``cvmdb_input_file``
     * Type: Path/profile
     * Description: The path to the material information (crustal structure) database.
-A special way to assign the crustal structure is setting this parameter to "profile", i.e.
+A special way to assign the crustal structure is setting this parameter to ``profile``, i.e.

     .. code-block::